Visiting the Exhibition & Tour

 Can we use our London pass?

-The London Pass is accepted for entry to the Exhibition and Globe Theatre Tour, but please note that we do not offer fast-track entry for London Pass holders.
+The London Pass is accepted for entry to the Globe Theatre Tour, but please note that we do not offer fast-track entry for London Pass holders.

 The London Pass is not currently accepted for Sam Wanamaker Playhouse tours.